Machine Data Opportunity for Financial Services

 Splunk delivers real-time understanding of what's happening and deep analysis of what's happened across IT systems and infrastructure.
 It uses untapped machine data to identify problems, risks and opportunities and drive better decisions for IT and the business.

-Typical uses cases for Splunk include application management, IT operations management, security and compliance, web intelligence and business analytics.
+Typical uses cases for Splunk include application management, IT operations management, security and compliance, digital intelligence and business analytics.
 Examples of different ways in which Financial Services companies are using Splunk to gain new levels of visibility into IT and the business are described below.

 Improving Service Delivery and Customer Loyalty